 Sample Speech - Why are Libraries Important?
-(1)
+(Sample 1)

-Together with the school, the church and the hospital, a library is one of the cornerstones of a healthy community.
-Libraries give people the opportunity to experience new ideas, explore great minds, and experience great art, while at the same time providing a sense of place for gathering.
+Libraries are important cornerstones of a healthy community.
+Libraries give people the opportunity to find jobs, explore medical research, experience new ideas, get lost in wonderful stories, while at the same time providing a sense of place for gathering.

 The _____ Library reflects the diversity and character, and the needs and expectations of our community.
 Those needs and expectations are often extensive, and the services invaluable.

 The _____ Library is often the only readily available source of comprehensive information needed by people for personal, family and job-related purposes.
 Our community's economy benefits when business people use library resources to make wise business decisions, employees use it to improve job skills, or the disadvantaged use it to help break the cycle of poverty.
 During economic hardship, our citizens turn to and depend on the library.